Stanwood, Washington: Government and politics

 Stanwood is a non-charter code city that operates under a mayor–council government.
 The city council's seven members and the mayor are elected to four-year terms in non-partisan elections.
 City councilmember Sid Roberts was elected mayor in 2021, replacing interim mayor Elizabeth Callaghan.
 The council conducts regular meetings twice per month at the Stanwood-Camano School District administrative offices.
 The city hall was built in 1939 and renovated in the 1960s and 2013, but remains too small to host city council meetings.
 The city has long-term plans to relocate the city hall out of the downtown flood zone to a property near Church Creek Park.

 The city government employs 28 people full-time and operates on a biennial budget with annual expenses of $16.2 million.
 The budget funds various departments run by the government, including water utilities, parks and recreation, development planning, and clerks.
 Stanwood also outsources its policing services to the county sheriff's office and its fire and emergency services to the North County Regional Fire Authority.
 The sheriff's office provides several deputies and officers, while the vehicles and uniforms are marked with the city logo.

-At the federal level, Stanwood is part of Washington's 2nd congressional district, which has been represented by Democrat Rick Larsen since 2001.
-At the state level, the city is part of the 10th legislative district, which also includes all of Island County and part of southwestern Skagit County.
-Stanwood is wholly part of the Snohomish County Council's 1st district, which also includes Arlington, Marysville, Darrington, and Granite Falls.
+At the federal level, Stanwood is part of the 2nd congressional district, which is represented by Democrat Rick Larsen.
+At the state level, Stanwood is part of the 10th legislative district along with Arlington, southwestern Skagit County, and the entirety of Island County.
+Stanwood is wholly part of the Snohomish County Council's 1st district, which covers northern areas of the county.